-Lots of guys reach out to us about their proposals, but many just don’t know where to start.
-We hear a lot of questions like:
+A lot of people reach out to us about their proposals, but many just don’t know where to start.
+We hear questions like:

 - How do you plan a proposal in the Adirondacks and hire photographers to capture it?